 - A pinch of salt to taste

-- Heat olive oil in a pan and gently fry the chopped onions for 5 minutes.
+- Heat olive oil in a pan and gently sauté the chopped onions for 3-5 minutes.

-- Stir in the lentils, add the water and cook for 30 minutes.
-Stir the soup regularly, to make sure the lentils are evenly cooked and to avoid seeing them sink to the bottom of the pot.
+- Stir the soup regularly to make sure the lentils are evenly cooked and to prevent them from sinking to the bottom of the pot.

 - Once the lentils are well-cooked, add the rice and wait for a few more minutes until the rice is cooked.

-- To create a velvety texture, stir the soup with a silicon whisk, and serve with pita bread and a squeeze of fresh lemon juice.
+- To create a velvety texture, stir the soup with a silicon whisk until all ingredients are homogenous and well combined.

-I treat my blog and portfolio as an ongoing project.
-This is where I get the chance to revisit some of the illustrations I’m not quite happy with.
-So, on 24 September 2018, I created a new food illustration for this lentil soup recipe, which I think reflects how much I have evolved the past few months.
-The original illustrations seen above were posted on 24 July 2017.
-I’ve always thought of them as “draft ideas.”
-What I wanted them to have in terms of concept was there, but I wasn’t quite happy with the final pieces.
-That’s why I re-did the artwork and I must say, I’m much happier with the new one!
+I treat my illustrated blog as an ongoing project.
+I feel it’s where I get the chance to revisit some of the illustrations I’ve done in the past and that I’m no longer quite happy with.
+So, on 24 September 2018, I created a new food illustration for this lentil soup recipe, as seen at the beginning of this post.
+Meanwhile, the illustrations seen below were posted originally on 24 July 2017.
+I’ve always regarded them as “draft ideas” that bring in the Middle Eastern atmosphere to the artworks, however not as fully-realised as I would have liked them to be.
+That’s why I re-did the artwork, and I must say, I’m much happier with the new illustration!